sweco-se/hajk-fork/backend-dotnet/README.md

 #### TrustedProxyIPs

-This property is a comma-separated list of IP addresses that we trust.
+This property is a comma-separated list of IP addresses that we trust, e.g. [ "10.0.1.1", "10.0.1.2" ].
 These IP addresses represent the proxies through which requests pass, and we consider them safe and reliable.

 To include the localhost as a trusted proxy, make sure to add ::1 to the list of trusted IP addresses.
 This is necessary when your application is running locally and you want to trust requests originating from the localhost.